 What is the best car insurance in Idaho?

-The best car insurance in Idaho is available from several top providers such as USAA, Farmers, State Farm, Geico, and Auto-Owners.
-The top providers are also the cheapest in the state.
+The best car insurance in Idaho is available from several top providers, many of which have high customer satisfaction scores and strong claims handling.
+Many top providers are also some of the cheapest in the state, on average.
 However, settling on the best car insurance provider for you will largely depend on your individual needs as a driver.

 What is the average cost of car insurance in the U.S.?